 The policy on directors' appointment and remuneration, including criteria for determining qualifications, positive attributes, independence of a director and other matters, as required under Section 178(3) of the Companies Act, 2013, can be viewed on the Company's website at www.pocl.co.in.
-There has been no change in the policy since the last financial year.
+There hasbeen no change in the policy since the last financial year.
 We affirm that the remuneration paid to the directors is as per the terms laid down in the remuneration policy of the Company.
+The Committee has also devised a Board Diversity policy which has been approved by the Board.